greenm01/ec4x/docs/ec4x_specs.md

 Opposing fleets containing Scouts may roll in accordance with the Detection Roll table in Section 2.4.2 in order to counter.
 Total the number of successful rolls.

 If the number of successful stealth rolls *is greater than* the number of successful detection rolls, then the cloaked fleet remains undetected.
+In the case of a tie the defending player wins in ambush.

 **Example**: